Fowler Avenue Connection

 Preserve Wildlife Pocket

-by Jen G, almost 3 years ago
+by Jen G, about 4 years ago

 A few years ago, my daughter and I rode our bikes through this area to grab a bight to eat.
 On our way home, we stopped to watch 3 juvenile hawks messing around in the front yard/dead-end street near the greenway between Babcock and Durston.
 It was magical and I felt so fortunate to be able to sit on a curb and watch these critters, whose presence was made possible by the small stand of forest less than a block away.